giresse19/movie-search-app/README.md

 Navigation work as follows:
   * using the back and forward button of the browser take to the correct page.
   * reloading the current page work as expected.
+  * Enter key  works well for both browser and mobile when submitting search query.
+  * Clicking submit button works as well.

 #### Technologies